Introducing Qualitative Health Research (QUAL5005)

 Learning activities: You will get practical experience and skills through carrying out an observation, participating in a focus group, conducting an interview, analysing your own interview data, arguing for qualitative research in health, and appraising the quality of published literature.
 This introductory Unit will give you the skills and confidence to begin evaluating qualitative literature and doing qualitative research for yourself.

-Teaching staff: Andrea Smith will lead the course with experienced industry practitioners teaching into the program.
+Teaching staff: Dr Julie Mooney-Somers will lead the course with experienced industry practitioners teaching into the program.
 In previous years guest lecturers have included:

 - Associate Professor Stacy Carter on the history of qualitative research